 Once out of the fridge make sure the roast reaches room temperature before you continue with the preparation.

 Prepare a skillet or fry pan with non-salted all-natural butter and make it hot.
 Really hot.
 Yes, turn on the range hood at full power.
 Sear all sides of the roast and make sure to create a crispy brown outside.
-Hear that sizzle in your head?
+Hear that sizzle?

 Remember, we are not cooking the roast so make sure to flip often, keep basting with the juices to keep the outer layer juicy.
 Keep the searing under 5 minutes.
 Remove the roast and place aside.